AspirinCode/NPDatabase-NPRules/README.md

 __Step 3:__
 Input: csv file with source id’s and SMILES

 Create molconvert inchi keys.
-First, install the molconvert pipeline according to  https://github.com/NP-Plug-and-Play-Scripts/inchiKeyCreatorPipeline
+First, install the molconvert pipeline, created by Rutger Ozinga: https://github.com/NP-Plug-and-Play-Scripts/inchiKeyCreatorPipeline.
+You can find the instructions to install the pipeline in InchiKey pipeline manual.pdf.
 Command to use the pipeline:
 python3 [path/to/workplace/InchiKeyCreatorPipeline.py] [path/to/workplace/JChem/jchemsuite/bin/] [/path/to/workplace/input_SMILES_files] [inchi_key_input.csv]
 This command line contains the path to the script to run the pipeline, the path to molconvert program, the path to the folder that contains the files with the input SMILES and the name of the input file.

 __Step 4:__